elvis-mw/APPLE-STORE-SALES-SQL-ANALYSIS/README.md

 ```
 Insight

 - This metric highlights the sales volume of each store, allowing comparisons between high-performing and underperforming stores.
-It helps in resource allocation, such as inventory management and marketing efforts.
+It would helps in resource allocation, inventory management and marketing efforts.

 ## 3. Identify which store had the highest total units sold in the last year.
 Objective: